 6. Fights Cancer

-As what you have noticed, omega-3 plays a pivotal role in your health.
+As you have noticed, omega-3 plays a pivotal role in your health.
 And fortunately, these precious fats can be conveniently be obtained from your favorite salmon!
 And one of the most significant results showed that salmon, with its omega-3, is considered as a superfood that helps in fighting cancer.

 Salmon prolongs your life!